dartharnold/EDTS/README.md

 `python edts.py -j 35.2 @sol-alioth.txt`

 This allows for easy recalculating of the same route with different parameters such as jump range.

+You could also make a file containing the Accurate Mode parameters for a particular ship, allowing you to do similar to the following:

+`python edts.py @asp.txt @sol-alioth.txt`

 ### Future improvements ###